Ok, I'm going to ask you a question: what is dating? How would you articulate it into a sentence?

 What is clearly defined in the bible, however, is the difference between singleness and marriage.
 Marriage is defined as a covenant between two people, which includes expectations, promises (vows) and commitment.
 It has a time span - our whole lives!
 Singleness, is simply defined as "unmarried".
 That's it.

 So what is dating?
 Answer: I don't know.
 But there is a word in the bible that I do know: FRIENDSHIP.
 Friendship can be defined.
 Friendship can be understood.
 Friendship can be honoured.
-What if we pursued friendship with the opposite sex instead of trying to "date" them?
-What if, instead of diving head-first into a weird boyfriend-girlfriend-type status with that person we like, we pursued friendship instead?
-Friendship: where there is no pressure for the relationship to look like SOMEthing yet neither party is exactly sure what...
+What if we pursued friendship with the opposite sex instead of trying so hard to "date" them?
+Before diving head-first into an ambiguous boyfriend-girlfriend status with that person we like, what if we pursued friendship instead?
+Friendship: where there is no pressure for the relationship to look like something (that neither party is exactly sure about...)

 So let's just drop the idea of "dating" for a second and get to know each other as FRIENDS.
 Because I’m pretty sure you’re going to want to marry you’re FRIEND, right?
-Your very BEST friend.
 If not… who are you going to marry?
 A stranger?
-No. You want a companion, a best friend, for life.
+An enemy?
+A random you met a few weeks ago off Tinder?
+Jokes.
+But you do want a companion, a best friend, for life.
+Who isn’t a golden retriever.

 So the question is: can you build friendship with someone you have romantic feelings for?
-Absolutely.
+Totally.
+You can be friends with all kinds of people.

 The bible doesn't teach us how to date someone.
 It teaches us how to love someone.